andreeas26/BreastCancerTumorClassifier/README.md

 ~~ WORK IN PROGRESS ~~

 ### Short intro ###
-Implementation of a breast cancer tumor classifier (bening or malignant) using deep learning techniques.
+Implementation of a breast cancer tumor classifier (benign or malignant) using deep learning techniques.

 ### Dependencies ###
 * Python 3.6.3